BPerezLamarque/Phylosignal_network/simulations/BipartiteEvol_README.md

 At the end, we extracted for each guild (A or B) a species tree from its genealogy by randomly selecting one individual per species (two trees per simulations in the Newick format) and reconstructed the corresponding weighted interaction network (a matrix in .csv format) by counting the number of occurrences of each interspecific interaction.

+The scripts for generated such networks and for measuring the phylogenetic signals (methods as described in Perez-Lamarque et al. in prep) are available in the folder "script/".
+The file "script_phylogenetic_signal_network.R" is the main script.